 During these two years we shot videos, wrote articles, interviewed people and mapped the road.
 Doing this while on the road, basically living in a tent, and cycling around 70 km a day was very challenging.
 We tried developing an interface to display our photo map, of course with the help of RaspiBo, but this was also very time consuming and we couldn't reach the results we aimed for.

 So we began thinking on a larger scale - why do everything ourselves?
 How amazing would it be to have a community of world photo-mappers, to help each other and share the data we all collect?
 Then we realized this community actually already exists!
 It's called Mapillary and it's big and constantly growing!

 I believe every bicycle traveler should consider to join this community: there are plenty of us and we are riding remote and beautiful places.
 Our way of traveling allows us to reach places not possible by other means, and we all are always looking for info about the roads we are going to ride.
 Moreover, most of us have an action cam and a GPS device.
 But a smartphone works just as well.
 So, why not be a part of this?

 You won't see any mapping cars here! - Kalimantan, Indonesia

 Post Scriptum: Unfortunately such an adventure is very tough for electronic equipment, most of our stuff is now broken or worn out.
 Now we are taking pictures of the road manually with a cheap Sony action cam, to rebuild the ARS system is out of our tight budget right now.
-So if you’d like to support our project and see nicer pictures, you can consider making us a small donation through our donation page.
+So if you’d like to support our project and see nicer pictures, you can consider making us a small donation or find other ways to support us.
 If you like the project but can't or won't give a little financial support, you could always follow us on Facebook, Instagram, YouTube (please subscribe to the channel), Twitter and Flickr.
 It's very appreciated help for us as more followers helps our chances of being sponsored.